LAC-Tech/laterbase/README.md

 ### Target Users

 Users in industries where the domain is naturally eventful.
 (I'm primarily thinking of supply chain & logistics, but I'm sure there's others).
 Probably smaller outfits where the clumsiness of traditional ERPs is failing them.
-Logistics is probably an even more specific target, as they record more info "in the field" where network resiliency matters.
+Logistics is an even more specific target, as they record more info "in the field" where network resiliency matters.

 ### Business Objectives